PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 **（6）UIM：Unlabeled Images Mining**

 UIM (Unlabeled Images Mining) is a very simple unlabeled data mining strategy.
 The main idea is to use a high-precision text recognition model to predict unlabeled images to obtain pseudo-labels, and select samples with high prediction confidence as training data for training lightweight models.
 Using this strategy, the accuracy of the recognition model is further improved to 79.4% (+1%).
+In practice, we use the full data set to train the high-precision SVTR_Tiny model (acc=82.5%) for data mining.
+[SVTR_Tiny model download and tutorial](../../applications/高精度中文识别模型.md).

 <div align="center">
     <img src="../ppocr_v3/UIM.png" width="500">